« Back to Search Results Notify Me When Search is Updated

 Inclusion Criteria:

-• Has a history of symptomatic chronic heart failure (HF) resulting from systemic left ventricular (LV) systolic dysfunction
+• Has symptomatic chronic heart failure (HF) resulting from systemic left ventricular (LV) systolic dysfunction.

-• Female is eligible to participate if not pregnant or breastfeeding, and at least one of the following: is not a participant of childbearing potential (POCBP); or is a POCBP who uses a highly effective contraceptive method; has a negative highly sensitive pregnancy test; abstains from breastfeeding for at least 30 days after study intervention; and their medical history; their menstrual history, and recent sexual activity has been reviewed
+• Female is eligible to participate if not pregnant or breastfeeding, and at least one of the following: is not a participant of childbearing potential (POCBP); or is a POCBP who uses a highly effective contraceptive method; has a negative highly sensitive pregnancy test; abstains from breastfeeding during the study intervention period and for at least 30 days after study intervention; and their medical history; their menstrual history, and recent sexual activity has been reviewed.

 Exclusion Criteria:

-• Is clinically unstable-with at least one of the following: hypotensive for age, recent use of intravenous (IV) inotrope and/or IV vasodilator, or recent IV diuretic or oral diuretic dose increase
+• Is clinically unstable-with at least one of the following: has symptomatic hypotension or is hypotensive for age, recent use of intravenous (IV) inotrope and/or IV vasodilator, or recent IV diuretic.

 United States Toll Free Number 1-800-770-4674